 Ice Bar Budapest: (Váci u.
 40) A bit touristy but still a unique experience in Budapest’s nightlife landscape.

-Budapest is one of my favourite cities in Europe, there are very few disadvantages apart from mass tourism and its beauty sweeps most people off their feet right away.
+Budapest is one of our favourite cities in Europe, there are very few disadvantages apart from mass tourism and its beauty sweeps most people off their feet right away.
 If you haven’t visited Budapest yet and live in Europe, seriously, you don’t know what you are missing.